Night Fishing for Bass in Florida

 Tackle, Lures, and More…

-Here are some of our favorites to try:
+Here are some of our favorite baits for largemouth bass to try:

 - Swim jigs with large trailer – 3/8 ounce or heavier